fabianhr21/FLICK/README.md

 # REQUIREMENTS
 To use these tools pyAlya library is mandatory, developed by the Barcelona Supercomputing Center.
 You can ask for access to Arnau Miró <arnau.mirojane@bsc.es>

+# USE
+To test the base case you need to batch the RUN_WORKFLOW script.
+Usage: sbatch ./RUN_WORKFLOW.sh stl_basename